Costs in English law: Rejection of offers

 The unsuccessful party is generally also liable for both parties' costs up to the date that the Part 36 offer expires, on the Standard Basis, plus interest.

 Discontinued claims

 If the claimant discontinues, they are usually liable for both parties' costs to the date of discontinuance, on the Standard Basis.

 Qualified one-way costs-shifting

 In personal injury or fatal accident cases since 1 April 2013, there is a further exception to the costs-shifting rules known as "Qualified One-Way Costs-Shifting".

-If this applies then orders for costs against the claimant can normally only be enforced by a defendant if they total doesn't exceed the amount of damages and costs which a Defendant has to pay out.
+If this applies then orders for costs against the claimant can normally only be enforced by a defendant if the total doesn't exceed the amount of damages and costs which a Defendant has to pay out.

 However, it can be enforced in full without the court's permission if the claim was struck-out because: